Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Introduction

 \section{Introduction}

-Computed tomography (CT) is a major imaging modality in clinical exams of anatomical, physiological, and pathological features.
-To limit radiation-induced risks, extensive methods without compromising diagnostic image quality are actively investigated to reduce radiation dose\cite{joyce2020strategies}, following the as low as reasonably achievable (ALARA) guideline in our community.
-For example, we can appropriately select scanning parameters (such as tube voltage, current, pitch, bowtie, and scan time) or use automatic exposure control \cite{soderberg2010automatic}.
-Recent development of photon-counting CT (PCCT) and algorithms allows to further cut radiation dose\cite{muhammad2022impact, willemink2018photon}.
+\IEEEPARstart{G}iven the potential patient risk under ionizing radiation, research is actively performed to reduce computed tomography (CT) radiation dose\cite{joyce2020strategies}.
+For example, we can optimize scanning parameters for different patients and use automatic exposure control~\cite{soderberg2010automatic}.
+Recent development of photon-counting CT (PCCT) and deep learning-based reconstruction algorithms gives new promises in this regard~\cite{muhammad2022impact, willemink2018photon}.

-The PCCT technique uses photon-counting detectors (PCDs) to allow multi-energy high-resolution (HR) imaging at reduced radiation dose.
-General Electric brought in the first patient spectral scans with a PCCT prototype as early as 2008~\cite{benjaminov2008novel}, and Siemens announced the first FDA approved whole body PCCT recently~\cite{rajendran2022first} while similar products from other key players are under rapid development including General Electric, Cannon, and Philips.
-Clinical utilities of PCCT have been well demonstrated in atherosclerosis imaging, extremity scanning, and multi-contrast-enhanced studies \cite{panta2018first, ostadhossein2020multi}.
-Since 2019, the PCCT company MARS has been conducting human clinical trials for orthopaedic and cardiovascular applications with university collaborators, and already expanded the trials into the local acute care clinics.
-The orthopaedic trials have shown that HR PPCT imaging is advantageous in the acute, follow-up, pre-surgical and post-surgical stages.
+The great potential of PCCT in clinical utilities has been well demonstrated in atherosclerosis imaging, extremity scanning, and multi-contrast-enhanced studies \cite{si2022coronary,mergen2022first,panta2018first,stamp2019clinical,ostadhossein2020multi}.
+Since 2019, the PCCT company MARS has been conducting human clinical trials for orthopaedic and cardiovascular applications, and already expanded the trials into the local acute care clinics.
+The orthopaedic trials have shown that PCCT imaging at a high resolution is advantageous in the acute, follow-up, pre-surgical and post-surgical stages.
 Efforts are being made to conduct clinical trials in Europe for rheumatology applications.